Painted Brain Talks

-Education and Advocacy
+Education And Advocacy

 Our speakers present a mix of voices from professionals and peer leaders.
-Painted Brain feels that mental health providers, like our director, can benefit the field of mental health by opening up about our own struggles.
+Painted Brain feels that mental health providers, like our directors, can benefit the field of mental health by opening up about our own struggles.

 We do not script a message for audiences though will tailor the talk towards the demographic.
 For example, in speaking to young mental health professionals the focus will be on how our speakers have experienced mental health hurdles, whereas speaking to high school students the focus is on that period of their lives.

 Research and experience tells us that stigma is best overcome through personal contact.
 We provide this through our speaker’s bureau, in which Painted Brain artists present to audiences about their own experiences with life, love, growth and recovery.
 We target our talks for specific audiences.
 For example, with high school students, our speakers focus on what they wish they had known about mental illness before they developed symptoms themselves.
 For students of Social Work and Occupational Therapy, the focus is on what has and has not been helpful in interacting with professionals.
 We always save significant time for questions and discussion with the audience.

 After rapidly growing in scope to include presentations to high school and college students as well as grad students, we were approached by a representative of the National Consortium of Stigma and Empowerment to conduct an assessment of the impact of our brand of Painted Brain Talks on student audiences.
 The Consortium was run under the auspices of University of Chicago by the renowned Stigma researcher Patrick Corrigan, PsyD.
 Painted Brain had the honor of being included in the Consortium’s impact study.
-To do so, we administers a pre- and post-assessment to our audience members.
+To do so, we administer a pre- and post-assessment to our audience members.
 The assessment was designed and then analyzed by the Consortium back in Chicago.
 Data was gathered without identifying information of the participants.
 In addition, a cohort from the Consortium observed one of our presentations to UCLA college students involved in Active Minds.

 Painted Brain Talks, formerly Painted Brain Speakers Bureau, began in 2009 after our director got a request from a professor of Social Work at USC who reached out to invite artists from Painted Brain to talk to a class of graduate students about living with mental illness and how art is a part of recovery.
 Not only was the experience fun and moving to all, it felt like a natural extension of our intentions to change the discussion about mental illness.

-Contact David Israelian at email@example.com.
+Contact Tristan Scremin at email@example.com